U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 The Gila Box Riparian National Conservation Area (RNCA) is about an hour from Safford.
 The trail begins near the confluence of Bonita Creek and the Gila River.

 From Safford, travel approximately five miles east on U.S. Highway 70 to the town of Solomon and turn left onto Sanchez Road.
 Travel north for eight miles, crossing the bridge at the Gila River, to a Gila Box RNCA sign.
 Turn left onto that dirt road.
 Travel another 3.8 miles and take the right fork in the road.
 Travel 0.6 mile to another fork and turn right.
 At the next fork, follow the signs left to the Bonita Creek Watchable Wildlife Viewing Area and Serna Cabin Picnic Area.
 The Gila Box River Trail is accessed by walking to the river from the Serna Cabin parking area.
 The river trail ends at the Dry Canyon Boat Take Out, approximately three miles downstream.
+A picknic area is available at the Old Safford Bridge.

 Hiking, equestrian use, river floating, wildlife viewing, picnicking.